unitaryfund/mitiq/docs/source/guide/cdr-5-theory.md

   name: python3
 ---

-# Theory behind the Error Mitigation Method
+# What is the theory behind CDR?

 Clifford data regression (CDR) is a quantum error mitigation technique that has been introduced in Ref. {cite}`Czarnik_2021_Quantum` and extended to variable-noise CDR in Ref. {cite}`Lowe_2021_PRR`.
 .
 The presented error mitigation (EM) strategy is designed for gate-based quantum computers.
 This method primarily consists of creating a training data set $\{(X_{\phi_i}^{\text{error}}, X_{\phi_i}^{\text{exact}})\}$, where $X_{\phi_i}^{\text{error}}$ and $X_{\phi_i}^{\text{exact}}$ are the expectation values of an observable $X$ for a state $|\phi_i\rangle$ under error and error-free conditions, respectively.